MileHacker Logo

 Haifa Haifa District, Israel Travel Guide

 Haifa takes up a dramatic and picturesque setting on Israel's Mediterranean coast.
 Its most prominent geographical feature is Mount Carmel, a ridge stretching southeast from downtown.
-The city ascends these slopes in a series of natural terraces, giving many neighborhoods stunning views of Haifa Bay and the vast tract of the Mediterranean Sea.
+The city ascends these slopes in a chain of natural terraces, giving many neighborhoods stunning views of Haifa Bay and the vast tract of the Sea Between europe and africa.
 This terraced layout defines the city's structure, with a lower city at sea level, including the port and downtown areas, and an upper city, Carmel Center, atop the mountain.
-The steep ascent and descent between these levels influence the landscape and transportation like the Carmelit funicular and the Haifa Cable Car.
+The steep ascent and descent between these levels shape the scenery and transportation like the Carmelit funicular and the Haifa Cable Car.

 Facts